Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Remove-AzBatchTask.md

 ### Id
 ```
-Remove-AzureBatchTask [-JobId] <String> [-Id] <String> [-Force] -BatchContext <BatchAccountContext>
+Remove-AzBatchTask [-JobId] <String> [-Id] <String> [-Force] -BatchContext <BatchAccountContext>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ### InputObject
 ```
-Remove-AzureBatchTask [-InputObject] <PSCloudTask> [-Force] -BatchContext <BatchAccountContext>
+Remove-AzBatchTask [-InputObject] <PSCloudTask> [-Force] -BatchContext <BatchAccountContext>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureBatchTask** cmdlet deletes an Azure Batch task.
+The **Remove-AzBatchTask** cmdlet deletes an Azure Batch task.
 This cmdlet prompts you for confirmation, unless you specify the *Force* parameter.

 ## EXAMPLES

 ### Example 1: Delete a Batch task by ID
 ```
-PS C:\>Remove-AzureBatchTask -JobId "Job-000001" -Id "Task23" -BatchContext $Context
+PS C:\>Remove-AzBatchTask -JobId "Job-000001" -Id "Task23" -BatchContext $Context
 ```

 This command deletes a task that has the ID Task23 under the job that has the ID Job-000001.
 The command prompts you for confirmation.
-Use the **Get-AzureRmBatchAccountKeys** cmdlet to assign a context to the $Context variable.
+Use the **Get-AzBatchAccountKeys** cmdlet to assign a context to the $Context variable.

 ### Example 2: Delete a Batch task by using the pipeline without confirmation
 ```
-PS C:\>Get-AzureBatchTask -JobId "Job-000001" -Id "Task26" -BatchContext $Context | Remove-AzureBatchTask -Force -BatchContext $Context
+PS C:\>Get-AzBatchTask -JobId "Job-000001" -Id "Task26" -BatchContext $Context | Remove-AzBatchTask -Force -BatchContext $Context
 ```

-This command gets the Batch task that has the ID Task26 in the job that has the ID Job-000001 by using the **Get-AzureBatchTask** cmdlet.
+This command gets the Batch task that has the ID Task26 in the job that has the ID Job-000001 by using the **Get-AzBatchTask** cmdlet.
 The command passes that task to the current cmdlet by using the pipeline operator.
 The command deletes that task.
 This command specifies the *Force* parameter.